 Figure 2 reproduces the best-known graph presented in the paper.
 As mentioned, I am using the latest data available so while country names and specific numbers might not match the original, the key trend identified in the paper does hold.

-UNESCO data reports ratios for 11 tertiary education areas, as well as indicators aggregated by both STEM and non-STEM areas.4 Data, however, is not available for all countries.
+UNESCO data reports ratios for 11 tertiary education areas, as well as indicators aggregated by both STEM and non-STEM areas.3 Data, however, is not available for all countries.
 In some cases a proxy for STEM has to be used, as is the case for 2014 data for example.
-Similar to STEM, the tertiary education areas of Arts and Humanities and Services also report negative correlations with the GGGI.5 Correlations coefficients are smaller compared to that of STEM which suggests little to no statistical significance.
+Similar to STEM, the tertiary education areas of Arts and Humanities and Services also report negative correlations with the GGGI.4 Correlations coefficients are smaller compared to that of STEM which suggests little to no statistical significance.
 The paradox thus does not seem to be limited to STEM.
 It also includes a couple of non-STEM areas.
-The plot thickens here.
+So the plot thickens.

 Not that this is visible in Figure 3 where I graph the GGGI vs. female non-STEM graduates.

 As expected, we find a positive but weak correlation (0.242) between the two.
 Most countries in the sample are on the right-hand side of the graph thus leaning towards smaller gender gaps in non-STEM areas.
 If anything, we might conclude that the GGGI is not correlated with the smaller gender gaps that characterize female graduation rates in non-STEM careers.
 Note also that countries with lower GGGI such as Tunisia and Algeria are ahead of countries such as Norway and Denmark which are at the top of GGGI rankings.
 We thus find a non-STEM paradox that also demands an explanation – although this one is undoubtedly less acute.

 This seems to suggest that there are some additional factors behind these trends.
 The paper proposes one possible explanation.
 But they might be others.

 I will explore them in my next post.